CyclotronResearchCentre/TopUp_docker_Matlab/README.md

 | 0     | -1    | 0      | 0.035            | A-P |
 | 0     | 1    | 0      | 0.035            | P-A |
 | 0     | 1    | 0      | 0.035            | P-A |

+#### Test data

+Some test data are available in the ['TestData' branch](https://gitlab.uliege.be/CyclotronResearchCentre/Methods/topup_docker/tree/TestData) but the definition of the `Readout duration` parameter is not well defined.
+The value should be derived from some of the raw acquisition parameters, see issue #4.

+#### Processing steps

 The recommended(?) approach is "TopUp estimate" :arrow_right: "Realign & Reslice" :arrow_right: "apply TopUp", as in [`run_spatial_preproc_topup_realign_applytopup.m` function](https://gitlab.uliege.be/CyclotronResearchCentre/LocalResources/Pipelines/mri/EpiSpatPreproc/blob/master/sandpit/run_spatial_preproc_topup_realign_applytopup.m).
 For the "TopUp estimate", it looks like just 2 volumes in each direction AP/PA are needed.